Hollywood Park Racetrack: War closure and rebuilding

-In May 1995 after the departure of the Rams for St. Louis, the owners of the National Football League teams approved with a 27-1 vote with two abstentions, a resolution supporting a plan to build a $200 million, 65,000 seat privately-financed stadium on property owned by Hollywood Park for the Los Angeles Raiders.
+In May 1995 after the departure of the Rams for St. Louis, the owners of the National Football League teams approved with a 27–1 vote with two abstentions, a resolution supporting a plan to build a $200 million, 65,000-seat, privately financed stadium on property owned by Hollywood Park for the Los Angeles Raiders.
 The deal was put together by Hubbard who envisioned a sports complex with the new stadium and the racetrack together.
 Raiders owner Al Davis later balked and refused the deal over a stipulation that he would have to accept a second team at the stadium.
 After the deal fell through the Raiders returned to Oakland, California.
 While the stadium plan was never realized, the site became a focus of plans by the National Football League to bring the league back to the Los Angeles Area.

 Hollywood Park Inc. suffered losses in 1995, though at the end of 1996, Hollywood Park bought Boomtown, Inc. for $188 million.
-Boomtown operated and owned casinos in several cities such as Las Vegas and New Orleans.
+Boomtown was headquartered in Reno, Nevada, and operated and owned casinos in several other cities such as Las Vegas and New Orleans.
 Boomtown merged with the casino operator Pinnacle Entertainment in 1998.
 Hollywood Park was purchased by Churchill Downs Incorporated on September 10, 1999 for $140 million.
 Churchill Downs acquired Hollywood Park-Casino in the process, which was in turn leased by Hollywood Park Inc. (later named Pinnacle Entertainment).
 The previous owners of the track renamed their company Pinnacle Entertainment to concentrate on its gambling interests.